kokkos/kokkos-core-wiki/docs/source/templates/class_api.rst

 ..
   Use the following convention for headings:

-    # with overline, for parts
+    # with overline, for parts (collections of chapters)

     * with overline, for chapters